pcafrica/hpc_for_data_science_2023-2024/slides/03/03-performance.md

 ## Obtaining a DOI for your project

-You can make your git repository citable by archiving it on services like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/), and many more, which assign a DOI (Digital Object Identifier) to your project, enhancing its visibility and traceability.
+You can make your git repository or data archive **citable** by archiving it on services like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/), and many more, which assign a DOI (Digital Object Identifier) to your project, enhancing its visibility and traceability.

 ---